More about Art Therapy

 The Interplay of Images and Words

 In many cases the client discusses the artwork with the art therapist.
 Through the dialogue about the client’s art, an association is formed between non-verbal visual thinking and verbal expression of the artwork’s content.
-When a connection between images and words is established, the individual can often activate previously unapplied qualities which allows him/her to arrive at a broader perspective of the given subject in question.
-This kind of interplay between images and words creates space where the individual can in many cases find solutions, work with them and move forward.
+When a connection between images and words is established, the individual can often activate previously unapplied characteristics which allows him/her to arrive at a broader perspective of the given subject in question.
+This kind of interplay between images and words creates a space where the individual can in many cases find solutions, work with them and move forward.

-Art Therapy is also suitable for all those who want to work with their emotions and experiences to pursue self-development through artistic expression.
+Art Therapy is suitable for all those who want to work with their emotions and experiences to pursue self-development through artistic expression.

 Individuals who seek art therapy might be suffering from the following conditions:

 - Hyperactivity, attention deficit disorder

 - Specific learning difficulties